bhagyaunnikrishnan/Todo-API/README.md

 Contributing
 ------------
-To contribute to My Awesome ToDo API, follow these steps:
+To contribute to ToDo API, follow these steps:

 1. Fork the repository
 2. Create a new branch